 While Odoo offers flexibility, NetSuite accounting software delivers enterprise-grade scalability and automation – ideal for multi-location or multinational operations.

-Enterprises needing enterprise-grade ERP, especially for global finance teams.
+Enterprises with over 100 employees and $10M+ revenue that require enterprise-grade ERP, especially for global finance teams.

-Being quite sophisticated accounting software, SAP Business One offers more refined processes and support infrastructure but requires more technical deployment.
+As sophisticated accounting software, SAP Business One offers more refined processes and support infrastructure, but requires more technical deployment.
+The software requires an additional technical specialist to correctly set up the system for further use.

 Microsoft Dynamics is a comprehensive ERP and CRM suite tightly integrated with Microsoft tools like Teams, Excel, and Azure.